AIGCEra/.github/profile/README.md

 </h2>

 <h1 align=center>
-Two Core Jobs of Web Runtime
+The Core Job of Web Runtime
 </h1>
 <h2>
 <p>Web Runtime will make Desktop Applications the Organizer and Scheduler of Various Application Components (such as COM, .NET, C++ components, etc.) based on Web-driven technology.